AmeySharma1/Resume-to-interview-Prep/README.md

 Website is hosted on: https://resume-to-interview.onrender.com
-# 🚀 Interview AI & Resume Builder
+# 🚀 Resume to Interview Prepration

-Welcome to **Interview AI & Resume Builder**, an intelligent web application designed to help job seekers land their dream roles!
+Welcome to **Resume to Interview Prepration website**, an intelligent web application designed to help job seekers land their dream roles!
 By leveraging cutting-edge Generative AI, this platform provides personalized interview coaching, generated technical and behavioral questions, skill gap analysis, and tailored ATS-friendly resumes.

 ---